rksneha/Automated-blood-donors-finder-bot/README.md

 “Tedious repetition is always a good argument for automation” .
 This project is an attempt to intoduce a Smart
 Blood Donor Finder.
 A simple action of pressing a button gets the geo-location of the user who is in need of the blood.
-A slighter modified replica for geo tagging has been used to find available donors nearby the victim and later the model automatically auto-generates mass messages to all the available donors reducing the tedious workload.
+A slightly modified replica for geo tagging has been used to find available donors nearby the victim and later the model automatically auto-generates mass messages to all the available donors reducing the tedious workload.